kyassini/manipulation_experiments/README.md

  ## Using the GQCNN Grasping Node
- You will find that for now there are two sets of functions, sim and real arm.
+ You will find that for now there are two sets of functions in this repo, sim and real arm.
 Since the real arm has different depth topics and the depth img looks completely different, another approach was required.
-(Error using depth image_raw topic with the real arm, has to be the image topic).
+(There was an error using the depth image_raw topic with the real arm, has to be the image topic).
 In the future, the code should be blended more with the differences dependent on the passed sim argument.

  1. Have the GQCNN grasp_planner running (`roslaunch gqcnn grasp_planning_service.launch model_name:=GQCNN-4.0-PJ`)
- 1. Have the arm driver running, see GPD instructions for gen3 launch files (sim and real arm)
+ 1. Have some instance of the arm driver running, see GPD instructions for gen3 launch files (sim and real arm)
  1. Launch the grasping code.
-    If using the simulated arm (only tested with the sim_workstation disabled):
+    If using the simulated arm (sim_workstation disabled):
     1. `roslaunch gqcnn_pick_and_place gqcnn_grasping_node.launch sim:=true`
     Or the actual arm:
     1. `roslaunch gqcnn_pick_and_place gqcnn_grasping_node.launch sim:=false`